John Harvey Kellogg: Peanut butter

 On November 4, 1895, John H. Kellogg applied for two patents that are relevant to the production of peanut butter.
 Patent No. 567901, granted September 15, 1896, was for a "Food Compound" which produced "an improved article of manufacture, the alimentary product composed of completely digested starch, completely-emulsified vegetable oil such as described, and thoroughly cooked and finely-divided vegetable proteins derived from nuts, as specified."

 The process described involved taking raw edible nuts, preferably peanuts or almonds, blanching them to remove their skins, and then boiling them for several hours.
 The nuts were then crushed and passed through rollers to separate out "a fine and comparatively dry and nearly white nutmeal" and a "moist, pasty, adhesive, and brown" butter or paste.

 The second patent, No. 604493, granted on May 24, 1898, was for a "Process of Producing Alimentary Products" from "edible nuts, preferably peanuts".
 The process for making the paste again involved boiling the peanuts, but noted that roasting was a possible alternative.
 The final substance was heated in sealed cans to obtain "a product differing in many ways from the original paste" with a consistency resembling cheese.

 By 1898, the Kelloggs were marketing a wide variety of nut-based foods through the Sanitas Nut Food Company.

 Kellogg marketed nut butters as a nutritious protein substitute for people who had difficulty chewing on solid food.
 Because peanuts were the least expensive nut available, they rapidly dominated the nut butter market.

 Joseph Lambert, who had worked for Kellogg at the sanitarium, began selling a hand-operated peanut butter grinder in 1896.
-In 1899, his wife Almeida Lambert published a Guide for Nut Cookery.
+In 1899, his wife Almeda Lambert published a Guide for Nut Cookery.